 Samsung 419L Convertible 5-in-1

-The Samsung is also more versatile and has five modes:
+Samsung is more versatile and has five modes:

 Ok, so what about value- what is best?
 The LG 446L or the Samsung 419L?

-The LG has a capacity that is 27 litres higher (446L vs. 419L), which is not insignificant.
-In the case of large families, this can be the element that causes the LG to push the top in the value department and others might be interested in the superior energy efficiency of the Samsung.
+The LG has a 27 litres greater (446L vs. 419L) capacity that is not nothing.
+In the case of large families, this can be the element that will push the LG over the edge in terms of value, whereas others can be more concerned with the energy efficiency of the Samsung.

-The Samsung uses 89 units of less electricity per year (252 vs 341 units) which translates to huge savings on the cost of the refrigerator in the lifetime of the refrigerator.
-Having a 3-star rating, as compared to 1-star, Samsung is obviously more energy-efficient.
+The Samsung uses 89 units of less electricity per year (252 vs 341 units), which would result in a huge amount of cost savings throughout the lifetime of the refrigerator.
+The Samsung has a 3-star rating compared to 1-star, and it is evident that the Samsung is more energy-efficient.

-The LG however has a bigger storage capacity which may be important to a bigger family or one who likes to stock up on groceries.
+Nevertheless, the LG has a greater storage capacity that may be useful to bigger families or people who like to save up on groceries.

 LG 446L and Samsung 419L refrigerators Specifications

-This is a brief comparison between LG 446L and Samsung 419L refrigerators.
+The following is a brief comparison of LG 446L and Samsung 419L refrigerators.

 #2.
 Energy Efficiency

-The greatest difference is in energy efficiency.
-The Samsung 419L is rated 3 stars with an annual consumption of 252 units and LG 446L is rated 1 star with an annual consumption of 341 units.
-This is about 26% less energy consumption on the Samsung model.
+The greatest distinction is in energy efficiency.
+The energy rating of Samsung 419L is 3 star and its consumption is 252 units per year whereas the LG 446L has a 1 star rating and consumes 341 units per year.
+This is about 26 percent less energy consumption on the Samsung model.

 #3.
 Smart Technology

-The Samsung 419L also has full smart capabilities such as Wi-Fi, SmartThings app, and AI Energy Mode.
-The LG 446L lacks smart connectivity, but it has conventional controls with Smart Diagnosis.
+The Samsung 419L comes with a full range of smart capabilities, Wi-Fi connectivity, SmartThings app compatibility, and AI Energy Mode.
+LG 446L lacks any smart connectivity options, but it uses conventional controls with Smart Diagnosis.

 #4.
 Convertible Flexibility

-Although both models have convertible technology, the Samsung has five different convertible options to LG, which has only one freezer-to-fridge conversion option, which is more flexible to use in other scenarios.
+Although both models have convertible technology, the Samsung has five different convertible modes to the single freezer-to-fridge conversion option of LG, which is more flexible to various usage situations.

 #5.
 Cooling Technology

-The LG has a Door Cooling+ technology that cools 35% faster whereas the Samsung has a Twin Cooling Plus with independent evaporators to avoid mixing odours and ensure maximum freshness of the two compartments.
+The LG has Door Cooling+ technology which cools faster by 35 percent, whereas the Samsung has Twin Cooling Plus with separate evaporators to avoid mixing of odours and ensuring maximum freshness in both compartments.

 Digital Inverter vs. Smart Inverter: What is the difference?